X-lab-3D/swiftmhc/README.md

 scripts/install_third_party_dependencies.sh
 ```

 For preprocessing, pymol is required.
-Download and install from https://pymol.org
+Download and install this from https://pymol.org

-Then clone the SwiftMHC repo (this repo)
+To install SwiftMHC, clone the SwiftMHC repo (this repo)
 From this repositiry run:
 ```
 pip install -e .